-4.9 The Government has committed to tackling climate change and has set a target of reducing domestic emissions to net zero by 2050, however, the Council has committed itself within the Corporate Plan to achieve this by 2035.
-The Government has indicated the possible revision of the Decent Homes Standard and of this including a requirement to achieve EPC D by 2025 and EPC C by 2030.
+The Government has committed to tackling climate change and has set a target of reducing domestic emissions to net zero by 2050, however, the Council has committed itself within the Corporate Plan to achieve this by 2035.
+The Government has indicated the possible revision of the Decent Homes Standard and of this including a requirement to achieve EPC C by 2030.
 The Regulator of Social Housing (RSH) therefore expects social landlords to be working to understand the potential costs of making carbon reduction improvements to its assets.
+We have aligned to achieve the target, we currently have circa 300 properties that require investment to become EPC C.

-The current HRA Business Plan includes c£2m per annum towards achieving net zero carbon position.
-However, current estimates suggest that this is significantly below the required level of investment (potentially c£250m) and to achieve the set target the HRA will need significant government support.
+The current HRA business plan includes c£1.4m per annum (£43m over the HRABP period) towards achieving net zero carbon position (c£1.75m in 23/24 HRABP).
+However, current estimates suggest that this is significantly below the required level of investment (potentially c£380m) and to achieve the set target the HRA will need significant government support.
 It is anticipated that external Government Support will be available for Social Housing to support these changes.
 This is reinforced by the fact it is envisaged that the emerging Combined Authority for the D2N2 area will have retrofit of existing housing stock as a key priority to reduce carbon emissions.
 If received, this will assist in speeding up the programme.